A Godot-style game engine in pure Python.

 No custom scripting language.
 Write game logic in real Python with full access to PyPI, pdb, static analysis, and your existing tools.

 Record and replay both game and editor sessions deterministically.
-DemoRunner scripts define step-by-step sequences with MoveTo, Click, TypeText, PressKey, Wait, and Assert actions.
+DemoRunner scripts define step-by-step sequences with Click, TypeText, PressKey, Wait, and Assert actions.
 Run them headlessly in CI to catch regressions without a display server.

 InputSimulator injects key presses, mouse clicks, and scroll events directly into the engine's input pipeline.
 Test gameplay logic, UI flows, and editor workflows without touching a keyboard.
 Same API as platform input — your game can't tell the difference.